This is Step 3 of 6 in the onboarding journey. View the full onboarding overview →

 - Documents are automatically deleted 90 days after your account is either fully approved or permanently rejected

-- We do not share your documents with third parties except where required by law (for example, in response to a valid CBN regulatory request)
+- We don’t share your documents with third parties except where required by law (for example, in response to a valid CBN regulatory request)

 After you submit: the review process

 Once you submit your documents, your account status changes toUNDER_REVIEW.
-Here is what happens next:
+Here’s what happens next:

 Automated checks (immediate)